Buzzard765/the-First/README.md

 restaurant is "still open" to create the cuisine.

-so far it's still relative small game, so i haven't think of improvement that will spruce the game
+so far it's still relative small game, so i haven't think of improvement that will spruce the game. if you have a suggestion of further feature to improve my game, feel free to add it, i will try my best to fulfill it